krajasekhar845/CarND-Advanced-Lane-Finding/README.md

 ```

-I verified that my perspective transform was working as expected visualizing a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+I verified that my perspective transform was working as expected by visualizing a test image and its warped counterpart.

 ![alt text][image4]

 #### 4. Fitting lane lines with polynomial

 When fitting polynomials to lane lines, there are 2 cases:
-- New image - I use the `sliding_windows()` function to find the the peaks location of the histogram of the binary image, and then slide two windows towards the upper side of the image, deciding which pixels belong to the lane line.
+- New image - I use the `sliding_windows()` function to find the peak locations of the histogram of the binary image, and then slide two windows towards the upper side of the image, deciding which pixels belong to the lane line.
 - In case of video processing, we can limit our search in the neighbourhood of previously detected lane lines.
 I do this using the method `approx_by_previous_fits()`

 ![alt text][image5]